AdityaGarg1995/Data-Structures/README.md

 # Data-Structures
 This repository contains Java Programs for implementing and using various data structures.
-At present the data structures implementd and used are:
+At present the data structures implemented and used are:
 1. Arrays
 2. Linked Lists
 3. Stacks